Roshrini/mxnet/docs/tutorials/scala/char_lstm.md

     ```

-## Fit the Model

-1) We can set over 100 epochs but for this demo, we will use 75 epochs.
+5) You can set more than 100 epochs, but for this tutorial, showing 75 epochs.
+Each epoch can take upto 4mins on GPU machine.
+You will be using [ADAM optimizer](http://mxnet.io/api/scala/docs/index.html#ml.dmlc.mxnet.optimizer.Adam) in this example.

     ```scala
         scala> import ml.dmlc.mxnet._